tc39/proposal-symbols-as-weakmap-keys/README.md

-# Boxing objects into primitive types proposal
+# ECMAScript Proposal for Boxing Objects into Primitives

-This proposal aims to solve a problem space introduced by the [Record & Tuple Proposal][rtp]: how can we reference and access non-primitive types in a primitive type.
+This proposal aims to solve a problem space introduced by the [Record & Tuple Proposal][rtp]; how can we reference and access non-primitive values in a primitive?

-Right now, [Records & Tuples][rtp] can't refer to objects, functions or methods and will throw a `TypeError` when someone attempts to do it:
+[Records & Tuples][rtp] can't contain objects, functions, or methods and will throw a `TypeError` when someone attempts to do it:

 ```js
 const server = #{